Deep BSVIEs Parametrization and Learning-Based Applications: Numerical Solutions for BSVIEs

 \section{Numerical Solutions for BSVIEs}

 A central motivation for our numerical scheme stems from the PDE based representation of adapted solutions to BSVIEs, as presented in \eqref{eq:FK-representation}.
-In this section, we develop a neural network-based solver for forward-backward stochastic Volterra integral equations (BSVIEs).
-Our approach extends the deep BSDE methodology to the Volterra setting, capturing the bi-temporal and path-dependent structure inherent in such equations.
+In this section, we develop a neural network-based solver for BSVIEs.
+Our approach extends the deep BSDE methodology to the Volterra setting, capturing the bi-temporal and path dependent structure inherent in such equations.